-In introductory business courses, you'll learn about the history and theory behind established business practices.
+- Business Fundamentals Courses: In introductory business courses, you'll learn about the history and theory behind established business practices.
 These courses introduce you to business terminology and basic business administration.
 Often, these courses include case studies, which show you how principles apply to real-world business scenarios.

-Finance and accounting courses introduce you to budgetary, investment, and asset concerns of businesses.
+- Finance and Accounting Courses: Finance and accounting courses introduce you to budgetary, investment, and asset concerns of businesses.
 You might also learn about different financial systems, as well as interact with accounting software.

-Marketing and advertising courses explore consumer behavior and trends and describe strategies that businesses employ to attract these consumers.
+- Marketing and Advertising Courses: Marketing and advertising courses explore consumer behavior and trends and describe strategies that businesses employ to attract these consumers.
 These courses explain business actions in the global consumer marketplace, and often explore ramifications of marketing and advertising decisions.

-Business law courses introduce you to the basics of business ethics and the legal elements that impact businesses in the global economy.
+- Business Law Courses: Business law courses introduce you to the basics of business ethics and the legal elements that impact businesses in the global economy.

-Information systems courses explain how business organizations manage their assets securely and discuss security and ethics concerns of various systems.
+- Information Systems Courses: Information systems courses explain how business organizations manage their assets securely and discuss security and ethics concerns of various systems.
 You'll explore how information systems contribute to successful management of business operations.

-Macroeconomics courses discuss behavior and decision-making that occurs within economies and the factors that contribute to these behaviors.
+- Macroeconomics and Microeconomics Courses: Macroeconomics courses discuss behavior and decision-making that occurs within economies and the factors that contribute to these behaviors.
 These courses often discuss markets at the global scale.
 Microeconomics, on the other hand, discusses individual decisions.
 Both courses cover the effect of supply and demand, competition, and regulatory restrictions.

-Organizational behavior courses introduce you to human behaviors in a work environment, and explain how different work structures impact employee performance, motivation, and more.
+- Organizational Behavior Courses: Organizational behavior courses introduce you to human behaviors in a work environment, and explain how different work structures impact employee performance, motivation, and more.
 You'll study behaviors of both groups and individuals within businesses.

-Communications courses focus on effective dissemination of information between people, individuals and organizations, and among multiple organizations.
+- Communications Courses: Communications courses focus on effective dissemination of information between people, individuals and organizations, and among multiple organizations.
 These courses can be focused around public speaking, mass media, groups, and more.

 What Can I Do with a Business Management Degree?